arosini/spring-boot-starter-app/README.md

 An example deployment can be found here: https://spring-boot-starter-app.herokuapp.com/.

-My example deployment has a limit of 100 requests per month, so I don't get charged by Heroku.
+I added a limit of 100 requests per month, so my example deployment doesn't get charged by Heroku.

 # Technologies
  - Java 8